 Mt.
 Mansfield’s tundra ridgeline is accessible from the Gondola SkyRide and the Auto Toll Road summit parking lot.

-• The hike from the top of the Gondola SkyRide up the Cliff Trail is extremely challenging.
+- The hike from the top of the Gondola SkyRide up the Cliff Trail is extremely challenging.
 Wear proper hiking boots and clothing and expect tough, rocky terrain.
-For a more moderate route to the Chin (summit), follow the Long Trail along the ridgeline for 1.5 miles to the Visitor Center at the top of the Auto Toll Road.
+For a more moderate route to the Chin (summit), follow the Long Trail along the ridgeline for 1.5 miles from the Visitor Center at the top of the Auto Toll Road.

 The Green Mountain Club’s summit caretakers are stationed along the ridge to help protect the alpine plants, and to answer any question that you may have about the mountain.
 We recommend a visit to the GMC Visitor’s Center on Rte.
 100, south of lower Stowe Village: call 244-7037 or go to greenmountainclub.org to learn more.
 An informative display of the summit ecosystem can be viewed at the GMC Visitor’s Center located at the top of the Auto Toll Road and in the Gondola SkyRide top terminal.

 Please visit our resort retail shops where more detailed hiking guides & maps for the Mt.
 Mansfield and Spruce Peak regions are available for purchase.

 There is a unique energy here which is derived from our sense of place.
 The principals that guide Stowe Mountain Resort focus on respecting each other and the environment.
 In 2011, Stowe Mountain Resort earned ‘Sustainable Community Certification’ from Audubon International, becoming the first ski resort in the U.S. to receive this environmental achievement.
 Stowe adheres to the highest environmental standards covering 15 focal areas including: local food sourcing, rural heritage, wildlife preservation, water quality, energy efficiency, waste reduction and more.